Credly Alternative — Free Open Badges Platform ($0/mo)

 }

-Every badge includes complete JSON-LD endpoints for issuer, badge class, and award assertions.
+Every badge includes complete JSON-LD endpoints for issuer, badge class, and credential assertions.
 Recipients can export their credentials to any compliant system or verifier.

 Enterprise Features: Where Credly Leads